Pax Pacis is a former NRA firearms instructor with advanced knowledge on the proper handling of pistols.

-I see a lot of articles all over the internet about specific handguns, new tools, interesting techniques, and unlikely situations that tempt us to go out and buy the latest and greatest whatever thing on the market.
-It's natural that companies would promote their products, but we as consumers and shooters tend to fall into the trap of "I'll be better if I just had X thing".
+I see a lot of articles all over the internet about specific handguns, new tools, interesting techniques, and unlikely situations that tempt us to go out and buy the latest and greatest thing on the market.
+It's natural that companies would promote their products, but we as consumers and shooters tend to fall into the trap of "I'll be better if I just had X thing."
 We forget about the most important part of shooting: working to be good at it.
 I see very few articles written about how to address specific problems of accuracy, or how to refine our fundamentals of shooting to make us as fast and accurate as we can be.
-We must practice to increase our skill level so we can apply our craft under pressure; weather that be in a tournament, on the range with our ego driven friends, or confused in the dark against a deadly foe who is actively working to take our lives.
+We must practice to increase our skill level so we can apply our craft under pressure; whether that be in a tournament, on the range with our ego-driven friends, or confused in the dark against a deadly foe who is actively working to take our lives.

 Those of us who shoot on a regular basis apply the fundamentals of pistol shooting every time we go to the range.
 We may not know exactly what we're doing in order to get holes in paper, or how we can tighten our groups, but we are subconsciously aware of the 5 step process we must follow in order to shoot accurately and place rounds on the target, regardless of range or shooting position.

 The purpose of this article is to take that 5 step process out of the subconscious, put it in the front of our minds, and be able to address key areas of failure in specificity.
-This will reduce our group size, enable faster follow ups, and allow us to make aimed fire shots with confidence at and beyond 50 yards with a handgun.
+This will reduce our group size, enable faster follow-ups, and allow us to make aimed fire shots with confidence at and beyond 50 yards with a handgun.

 First, a few "fundamental" topics we will not discuss because they deserve their own articles:

 - Firearm Safety

 - CAP or Child Access Prevention